vrn2020/vrn2020/README.md

-- 👋 Hi, I’m @vrn2020
+- 👋 Hi, I’m Raghunandan Vempati
 - 👀 I’m interested in exploring new frameworks and libraries.
 - 🌱 I’m currently learning Azure and ReactJs.
-- 💞️ I’m looking to collaborate on NodeJs, .Net Core related projects.
+- 💞️ I’m looking to collaborate on NodeJs, .Net Core, Python, PHP, AI, ML related projects.
 - 📫 How to reach me at inbox.raghunandan@gmail.com

 <!---